LittleFall/cpu-proc-count/readme.md

 # cpu-proc-count

-count how many threads are running by each cpu.
+count how many threads are running in each cpu.

 ```
 g++ cpc.cpp -o cpc